Form follows function: Product design

+An alternative approach referred to as "form leads function", or "function follows form", starts with vague, abstract, or underspecified designs.
+These designs, sometimes generated using tools like text-to-image models, can serve as triggers for generating novel ideas for product design.

 Software engineering

 It has been argued that the structure and internal quality attributes of a working, non-trivial software artifact will represent first and foremost the engineering requirements of its construction, with the influence of process being marginal, if any.
 This does not mean that process is irrelevant, but that processes compatible with an artifact's requirements lead to roughly similar results.